bemson/genData/README.md

  - parent - _Data_, The data object, whose value contains this data object's corresponding property.
  - dataset - _Array_, The array returned when genData has completed normalizing an object.
  - flags - _Object_, Collection of keys for controlling genData.
-   - parent: The parent to pass for child data objects derived from the current value.
+   - parent: The `parent` argument for parsing data objects, derived from the current value.
    - omit: When truthy, the current data object is excluded from the final dataset.
    - scan: When falsy, properties of the current data object will not be processed.
    - exit: When truthy, genData stops all parsing and iteration.